-Floodplain - Any land susceptible to inundation by water from any natural source or delineated by applicable Department of Housing and Urban Development, Federal Insurance Administration Flood Hazard Boundary - mapped as being a special flood hazard area.
-Included are lands adjoining a river or stream that have been or may be inundated by a 100-year flood.
+Floodplain - Any land susceptible to inundation by water from any natural source or delineated by applicable FEMA maps and studies as being a being a special flood hazard area.
+Included are lands adjoining a river or stream that have been or may be inundate by a 100-year flood.
 Also included are areas that comprise Group 13 soils, as listed in Appendix A of the Pennsylvania Department of Environmental Protection (PADEP) Technical Manual for Sewage Enforcement Officers (as amended or replaced from time to time by PADEP).

-Floodway - The channel of watercourse and those portions of the adjoining floodplains that are reasonably required to carry and discharge the 100-year frequency flood.
+Floodway - The channel of the watercourse and those portions of the adjoining floodplains that are reasonably required to carry and discharge the 100-year flood.
 Unless otherwise specified, the boundary of the floodway is as indicated on maps and flood insurance studies provided by FEMA.
-In an area where no FEMA maps or studies have defined the boundary of the 100-year frequency floodway, it is assumed - absent evidence to the contrary - that the floodway extends from the stream to 50 feet from the top of the bank of the stream.
+In an area where no FEMA maps or studies have been defined the boundary of the 100-year floodway, it is assumed (absent evidence to the contrary) that the floodway extends from the stream to 50 feet from the top of the bank of the stream.